The Team

 Mrs. Ebunoluwa Okechukwu

 Another one of our veteran staff members, Mrs. Okechukwu serves learning manager for the Year 3 class and has a flare for teaching Mathematics.
 She is also an expert in Nelson Penmanship and organizes the program for teachers to improve their board writing skills.
 She is quiet and reserved but also full of potential, intelligence and efficiency.
-In January 2023, she became the Primary Section Coordinator; a role that saw her come out of her quiet place to assume a more interactive personality.
+In January 2023, she became the Primary Section Coordinator and at the beginning of the new session in September was assigned the role of Head of Academics; a role that saw her come out of her quiet place to assume a more interactive personality.
 Thus far she has gradually embodied the role and is achieving her targets and responsibilities quite nicely.

 Mr. Ojewale Adeleke